ashelnoronha/PRODIGY_SD_02/README.md

 # PRODIGY_SD_02
+🎯 Number Guessing Game (Python)
+📝 Description
-A number guessing game where the user keeps guessing until they find the correct number.
-The program instantly notifies when the right guess is made and displays the total number of attempts taken.
+A fun and interactive number guessing game built with Python!
+The program randomly selects a number within a specified range, and the user keeps guessing until the correct number is found.
+After each guess, the program gives helpful feedback and displays the total number of attempts when the correct number is guessed.

+🚀 Features
+✔️ Random number generation
+✔️ Unlimited user attempts
+✔️ Real-time feedback
+✔️ Total attempts displayed upon success
+✔️ Simple and beginner-friendly Python code